RamachandraAlla/GuestBookApplication/GuestBookApplicationAPI/README.md

   Step 5: If everything went well, APi will start successfully and ready to use.

+# Running the API
+Go to project root folder and enter the given command mvn spring-boot:run

 # Running test cases
 Go to project root folder where test  classes are present and run command 'mvn -Dtest=GuestBookApiApplicationTests test'